 For the purposes of registration the number of members of the Company is taken to be [800] but the Company may from time to time register an increase or decrease of members.

-The members of the Company shall be (i) the subscribers to the Memorandum of Association and (ii) such other persons as the Directors shall from time to time admit to membership and as shall sign a written consent to become a member.
+The members of the Company shall be (i) the subscribers to the Memorandum of Association and (ii) such other persons as the Directors shall from time to time admit to membership .

 RIGHTS OF MEMBERS

-Members shall have such rights and privileges and be liable to make such payments as may, from time to time, be prescribed by the Board of Directors.
+Members shall have such rights and privileges and be liable to make such payments as may, from time to time, be prescribed by the Board .

-Honorary Members shall be persons who, in the opinion of the company, have done distinguished work furthering the objectives of the company.
-They may be elected at a General Meeting of the company on the nomination of the Board of Directors and those persons so elected shall become Honorary Members for life.
-Honorary Members shall not be liable to pay subscriptions and shall have full voting rights.
+..
 Membership of the Company is not transferable and shall cease:-

 (a) on the member's death or bankruptcy;

-(b) if the member resigns by serving notice in writing to the Directors of the Company at its registered office.
+(b) if the member resigns by serving notice in writing to the Directors of the Company. .

 (c) if the member shall refuse or wilfully neglect to comply with this Constitution or shall have been guilty of such conduct as in the opinion of the Directors either shall have rendered him/her unfit to remain a member of the Company or shall be injurious to the company or if the directors shall for any other good reason require that a member shall be expelled such members may by a Resolution of the Directors be expelled from membership provided that s/he shall have been given notice of the intended resolution for her/his expulsion and shall have been afforded an opportunity of giving orally or in writing to the Directors any explanation or defence as s/he may think fit.

-Notice shall be deemed to have been served if it is sent by post in accordance with the provisions set out in this Constitution whether or not it is actually received by the member intended to be served with such notice.
+Notice shall be deemed to have been served if it is sent by post or email to the address given by the member on applying for membership in accordance with the provisions set out in this Constitution whether or not it is actually received by the member intended to be served with such notice once proof of such sending is available

 GENERAL MEETINGS